blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Hadith Organizing.md

 > [Sahih al-Bukhari 5095](http://sunnah.com/bukhari/67/33 "sunnah.com"):
 > Narrated Sahl bin Saad: Allah's Messenger said, "If at all there is bad omen, it is in the horse, the woman, and the house."

+**Other women are like the devil (sexually attractive), so when you see a woman, he should go to his wive and have sex**

+> [Sahih Muslim 1403 a](https://sunnah.com/muslim/16/10 "sunnah.com")Jabir reported that Allah's Messenger saw a woman, and so he came to his wife, Zainab, as she was tanning a leather and had sexual intercourse with her.
+He then went to his Companions and told them:
+> The woman advances and retires in the shape of a devil, so when one of you sees a woman, he should come to his wife, for that will repel what he feels in his heart.
 ## Other Sahih
 **Permission to Umar to beat his wife.
 He rebuked the women who complained**